davidscarth/caddy-geoip/README.md

   that address is in the server's `trusted_proxies`, in which case Caddy takes the real client from `X-Forwarded-For`.
 With no trusted proxies configured, a forged `X-Forwarded-For` header has no effect.
+- If you set `trusted_proxies`, also set `trusted_proxies_strict` (or
+  `client_ip_headers` naming a single-value header your proxy sets, such as `CF-Connecting-IP`).
+Without it Caddy takes the left-most `X-Forwarded-For` entry, which a client can forge if your proxy appends to the header rather than replacing it.
 - The database is memory-mapped when the config loads.
 After `caddy reload` the new config opens the file fresh, so a replaced file is picked up.
 The old mapping is released by the garbage collector once the old config has